catalystneuro/ndx-binned-spikes/README.md

 #### Example of building an `AggregatedBinnedAlignedSpikes` object from scratch

-To make the example more concrete and further the understanding of how this object works, let's work through the following example.
-Suppose that we have data for two distinct events (say two different stimuli) as we would have for the `BinnedAlignedSpikes` examples above and their timestamps:
+To better understand how this object works, let's consider a specific example.
+Suppose we have data for two distinct events (such as two different stimuli) and their associated timestamps, similar to the `BinnedAlignedSpikes` examples mentioned earlier:

 ```python
 import numpy as np